natmark/ProcessingKit/README.md

 # ProcessingKit
 ProcessingKit is a Visual Programming library for iOS.
 ProcessingKit written in Swift🐧 and you can write like [processing](https://github.com/processing/processing).

+## License
+ProcessingKit is available under the MIT license.
+See the LICENSE file for more info.